-The Australian Institute of Health and Welfare (AIHW) is funded by the community services departments in each State and Territory to collect and publish national data on child protection and adoptions.
-The data included in this report are collected from each of the State and Territory community services departments and collated and analysed by AIHW.
-Each State and Territory in Australia has responsibility for all aspects of adoption within its jurisdiction and has its own legislation regarding adoption (see Appendix 1).
+The Australian Institute of Health and Welfare (AIHW) is funded by the community services department in each state and territory to collect and publish national data on child protection and adoptions.
+The data included in this report are collected from each of the state and territory community services departments and collated and analysed by AIHW.
+Each state and territory in Australia has responsibility for all aspects of adoption within its jurisdiction and has its own legislation regarding adoption (see Appendix 1).

-The statistics in this publication cover all finalised adoptions recorded by State and Territory community services departments for the period 1 July 2001 to 30 June 2002.
-This report also contains data on the number of requests made for information about an adoption and the number of contact and information vetoes lodged by adopted persons, adoptive parents, birth parents and other relatives for the period 1 July 2001 to 30 June 2002.
+The statistics in this publication cover all finalised adoptions recorded by state and territory community services departments for the period 1 July 2002 to 30 June 2003.
+This report also contains data on the number of requests made for information about an adoption and the number of contact and information vetoes lodged by adopted persons, adoptive parents, birth parents and other relatives for the same period.
 Data are also included on trends in the number of adoptions.

-The data in this report were extracted from the administrative systems of the State and Territory community services departments according to definitions and counting rules agreed to by those departments and the AIHW.
+The data in this report were extracted from the administrative systems of the state and territory community services departments according to definitions and counting rules agreed to by those departments and the AIHW.
 Definitions of terms used in the collection are provided in the Glossary (Appendix 2).
-Note that the data reflect the different legislation, policies and practices in each State and Territory regarding adoption, as described in Appendix 1.
+Note that the data reflect the different legislation, policies and practices in each state and territory regarding adoption, as described in Appendix 1.
 These differences should be taken into account when comparing adoptions data across jurisdictions.